Informative Planning in the Presence of Outliers: Introduction

 A straightforward idea to mitigate the influence of outliers is to filter them out from the sensing data stream using an off-the-shelf outlier detector.
-However, this leads to high false-alarm rate because informative samples and outliers are similar in nature: {\em they both change the model significantly and are observed less frequently. } Otherwise, the informative samples would not bring much additional information.
+However, this leads to a high false-alarm rate because informative samples and outliers are statistically similar: \emph{they both change the model significantly and are observed less frequently. } Otherwise, the informative samples would not bring much additional information.
 To reduce the high false-alarm rate, we propose to optimize two objectives simultaneously.
 In addition to the original information-seeking objective, the other objective encourages re-visiting the locations where outliers were sampled.
 In this way, the robot can collect more samples in the region where outliers are detected frequently and update the outlier detector to reduce the number of false alarms.
 We implement this idea by designing a new objective in the recently proposed Pareto Monte Carlo tree search~\cite{chen2019pareto}.
-Combined with a state-of-the-art outlier detector, we demonstrate that the proposed framework achieves better performance than applying only the outlier detector.
+We show that the proposed framework performs better than naively applying a state-of-the-art outlier detector.

-Although dealing with outliers is essential in practical applications of informative planning algorithms, to the best of our knowledge, it has not been well discussed in the literature.
-The contribution of this paper is to point out the interesting relationship between informative samples and outliers: outliers can also be viewed as ``extremely informative samples''.
-With this discovery, we develop an effective approach to significantly reduce the number of false alarms brought by this relationship.
+Although dealing with outliers is essential in practical applications of informative planning algorithms, it has not been well discussed in the literature to the best of our knowledge.
+The contribution of this paper is to point out the interesting interplay between informative samples and outliers: outliers can also be viewed as ``extremely informative samples''.
+We developed a practical approach to significantly reduce the number of false alarms due to the interplay.